 by Mike Ratliff

-I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
-For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.
-(Romans 12:1-3)
+1 Therefore I exhort you, brothers, by the mercies of God, to present your bodies as a sacrifice–living, holy, and pleasing to God, which is your spiritual service of worship.
+2 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may approve what the will of God is, that which is good and pleasing and perfect.

 All of the things we have looked at so far in this study about doing all for the glory of God, drinking from the cup of Christ’s suffering, wrestling the correct opponent, loving your enemies, and behaving like a Christian are possible only for the believer who is in the process of taking on Christ’s character.
 No one can do these things naturally.
 No one is able to attain this level of spirituality by trying to do those things.
 Instead, these behaviors flow from a Christlike heart.
 No believer will ever become Christlike in their character unless they also become Spirit-led.
 If a believer is controlled by their emotions then they are not Spirit-led.
 Neither are they who have not learned to walk in the Spirit.
 If sin runs rampant through a believer’s life then they are not Spirit-led.
 In addition, if a believer is constantly consumed by anger, bitterness, envy, and self-protection then they are not Spirit-led.

 The spiritual walk of Spirit-led believers will be one of repentance.
 They will practice the presence of God by praying continually.
 They will draw near to God as a way of walking through each day because they know that when they do that God draws near to them.